 Interested in getting out of the lab?
 Brock is part of the Ontario Universities Program in Field Biology (OUPFB).

 Brock is part of the Ontario Universities Program in Field Biology (OUPFB).
-Undergraduate students who register for Biology 3P71, 3P72 or 4P05, may choose from modules offered by Brock University or other participating universities in different areas in the field of biology.
-Modules consist of intensive courses, either one or two weeks in length.
+Undergraduate students who register for Biology 3P71 or 3P72, may choose from modules offered by Brock University (including BIOL 4P05) or other participating universities in different fields of biology.

-A schedule summarizing essential information on titles, dates, locations, and costs of each of the 2017 Modules can be found on the OUPFB website.
+A schedule summarizing essential information on titles, dates, locations, and costs of each of the 2020 Modules can be found on the OUPFB website.

-Preliminary deadline: February 6, 2019.
+Preliminary deadline: February 3, 2020.

 Complete the application form and submit it together with a $350.00 deposit (certified cheque or money order payable to Brock University) to Dr. Liette Vasseur in MC F228.

 You will be notified after Reading Week whether or not a spot in the requested module is available and reserved for you.

 Once you receive confirmation that a spot is reserved for you, you must pay the rest of the course fees to the host university.
 You then MUST register at Brock for BIOL 3P71 (or 3P72 or 4P05) in the session in which your module will take place.